BurntSushi/rg-cratesio-typosquat/README.md

-This repository hosts the source for the [`rg` crate on crates.io][rgcrate].
-Its purpose is to typo/alias-squat ripgrep, as `cargo install rg` is believed to be a common error.
-What you really want is `cargo install ripgrep`.
+This is the [`rg` crate][rgcrate] that always fails to compile and suggests that folks run `cargo install ripgrep` instead.
+Namely, while `rg` is the command name of ripgrep, `ripgrep` is the proper crate name.

-If you attempt `cargo install rg`, then it will result in a compilation error that suggests using `cargo install ripgrep` instead.
-Since it results in a compilation error, there is no need to uninstall the `rg` crate first.
+Note that if you did run `cargo install rg`, then since it results in a compilation error, there is no need to uninstall the `rg` crate first.

 ## FAQ